 Construction impacts such as traffic, noise and dust etc are an inevitable effect of such large scale construction activity.
 Whilst alternative or preferable means of access for construction traffic may exist any such traffic does have the right to use any adopted Highway subject to compliance with weight restrictions where they exist.
-Where recent highway construction within Sandymoor are used to provide such access but are not yet adopted by the Council, any control over rights of use would be a private matter.
-Officer advice has previously confirmed that Walsingham Drive is capable of accommodating construction traffic and that construction traffic is not likely to result in significant highway safety issues or loss of amenity to residents as evidenced through previously presented to Committee.
-In report that case, planning application 13/00479/S73 was previously approved to vary numerous conditions attached to planning permission 09/00129/OUT to allow use of Walsingham Drive as a construction access and residential access during an earlier phase of the Sandymoor development.
+Where recent roads within Sandymoor are used to provide such access but are not yet adopted by the Council, any control over rights of use would be a private matter.
+Officer advice has previously confirmed that Walsingham Drive is capable of accommodating construction traffic and that construction traffic is not likely to result in significant highway safety issues or loss of amenity to residents as evidenced through a report previously presented to Committee.
+In that case, planning application13/00479/S73 was previously approved to vary numerous conditions attached to planning permission 09/00129/OUT to allow use of Walsingham Drive as a construction access and residential access during an earlier phase of the Sandymoor development.

 It is acknowledged by both the applicant and the Highway Authority that there could be some issues with the ability of Walsingham Drive and other local carriageway construction to withstand the number of HGVs proposed over the likely duration of construction without some deformation of the carriageway pavement.
 This could potentially affect future adoptions of previously completed schemes.
-Discussions are understood to be ongoing between the Council and Homes England in this regard with respect to a potential monitoring regime and potential mitigation measures.
-This is however a matter for the Council as Highway Authority and not for consideration through determination if this planning application.
+Discussions are ongoing with Homes England in this regard with respect to a potential monitoring regime and potential mitigation measures.
+Members will be updated orally.